 The Certification Council for Professional Dog Trainers (CCPDT) is currently the ONLY organization to offer an international, standardized certification for animal training and behavior professionals that is both independent of any course of study and psychometrically sound.

-I am a Certified Nose Work Instructor (CNWI™) through the National Association of Canine Scent Work, and must accumulate 12 CEUs annually to maintain my certification.
+I am a Certified Nose Work Instructor (CNWI™) through the National Association of Canine Scent Work, and must accumulate 24 CEUs every two years to maintain my certification.
 I am a NACSW™-sanctioned Certifying Official for K9 Nose Work Trials as well as a Certifying Official and Judge for Odor Recognition Tests (ORT™).

 In addition, I am a certified "Assess-A-Pet" shelter dog evaluator, an approved "Canine Good Citizen/S.T.A.R.
 Puppy" evaluator for the American Kennel Club (AKC) and evaluator for the APDT C.L.A.S.S.™ program.

 I am also a mentor trainer for the Animal Behavior College and Canine Trainers Academy.

 Do you belong to any professional organizations?

 I am a member of the Association of Professional Dog Trainers (APDT), International Association of Animal Behavior Consultants (IAABC), Association of Animal Behavior Professionals (AABP) and the Pet Professional Guild (PPG).